shafanaS/jenkins-pipeline-artifacts/README.md

 # jenkins-pipeline-artifacts

-This repository contains resources needed for CICD pipeline.
+This repository contains the resources needed for the CICD pipeline.

-#### Structure
+#### Folder Structure
+The following diagram shows the folder structure in this repository:

 ```
 .
 ├── cfn